 Discovered by German physicists in 1984, Hassium (Hs) is one of the heaviest and densest elements in the periodic table.
-All 9 isotopes of the element have very short half-lives: the most stable one (270Hs) has a half-life of 10 seconds.
+All nine isotopes of the element have very short half-lives: the most stable one (270Hs) has a half-life of 10 seconds.

 So far, only a few hassium atoms have been produced.
 Thus, its properties are yet to be known.
-Although exact melting point, boiling point, and density are not confirmed, the element is believed to be solid at room temperature.
+Although the exact melting point, boiling point, and density are not confirmed, the element is believed to be solid at room temperature.

 This radioactive, transition metal might react with other elements [of its group] if produced in bulk quantities.
 As of now, it has no commercial use other than scientific research.